 As Accountable Officer I have overall responsibility for risk management and report to the Board on the effectiveness of risk management across the Health Board.
-My advice to the Board has been informed by executive officers and feedback received from the Board's Committees, in particular the Audit, Risk and Assurance Committee and the Experience, Quality and Safety Committee.
+My advice to the Board has been informed by executive officers and

-Executive Committee (Committee of the Board, as per page 88) meetings present an opportunity for executive directors to consider, evaluate and address risk, and actively engage with and report to the Board and its committees on the organisation's risk profile.
+Executive Committee (Committee of the Board, as per page 19) meetings present an opportunity for executive directors to consider, evaluate and address risk, and actively engage with and report to the Board and its committees on the organisation's risk profile.
 In addition, the Risk and Assurance Group, constituted by Assistant Directors and Senior Managers to oversee operational risk management, reports into the Executive Committee.